JANUARY 22, 2025 (1/29/25, weather permitting)

-DEVOTIONAL/LESSON FOR DECEMBER
+DEVOTIONAL/LESSON

 PRAYER REQUESTS

-***(If I have left off someone’s name, and you want it on, it’s was not intentional; remind me, please)
+***(If I have left off someone’s name, and you want it on, it’s was not intentional; remind me, please) We all need prayer, even if our name is not on the List.

-Everyone on this prayer request list needs prayer; everyone not on the list needs prayer as well.
-ANYONE WHO WANTS YOUR NAME OFF, PLEASE FEEL FREE TO LET ME KNOW.
+Please don’t be offended, ANYONE WHO WANTS YOUR NAME OFF, PLEASE FEEL FREE TO LET ME KNOW.
 ALL Names are here because you or someone else requested it.

 PRAYER REQUESTS